NOVA Hope for Haiti’s Medical Missions

-Each clinic also houses our own dispensary for medicines prescribed for our patients and a laboratory for medical tests.
+The clinic also houses its own dispensary for medicines prescribed for our patients and a laboratory for medical tests.

-This clinic, operating from both locations treats over 400 patients per month and costs NOVA approximately $60,000 per year including our Haitian staff’s salaries, medications, medical supplies and building maintenance.
+The clinic routinely treats over 400 patients per month.
+Operating costs are approximately $200,000 per year including our Haitian staff’s salaries, medications, medical supplies and building maintenance.
 Our Haitian staff are NOVA’s only paid employees aside from one part-time US-based accountant.